BCS Examination

-The BCS Examination (বিসিএস পরীক্ষা) is a nationwide competitive civil service entrance examination in Bangladesh conducted by the Bangladesh Public Service Commission (BPSC) for recruitment to the various Bangladesh Civil Service cadres, including BCS (Administration), BCS (Audit & Accounts), BCS (Taxation), BCS (Customs and Excise), BCS (Foreign Affairs), and BCS (Police) among others.
+The BCS Examination (বিসিএস পরীক্ষা) is a nationwide competitive civil service entrance examination in Bangladesh conducted by the Bangladesh Public Service Commission (BPSC) for recruitment to the various Bangladesh Civil Service cadres, including BCS (Administration), BCS (Foreign Affairs), and BCS (Police) among others.
 The examination is conducted in three phases - the preliminary examination, the written examination and the viva voce.
 Candidates appear for different courses to pass those exam phases.
 The process from the notification of the preliminary examination to declaration of the final results takes one-and-a-half to two years.

 Process

 Bangladesh Civil Service Examination is based on the British Raj - era Imperial Civil Service.
 The Civil Services Examination of Bangladesh is considered as one of the toughest examinations in Bangladesh.
 On an average, 450,000 to 500,000 candidates apply every year and the percentage of candidates appearing is roughly 90%.
 Aspirants must complete a three-stage process, with a final success rate of about 0.2% for all cadres and 0.05% for general cadres, although it varies from years to years exam.